doannc2212/stub/README.md

 # Stub API
-An application for create custom response.
+An application for create placeholder implementation of API responses which used as temporary substitute for the actual API.
 Build with Hono and redis.
 Checkout elysia for elysia stuff

 ## Installation
 Firstly, clone this repository